AI Developments in Genealogy

 • Keep in mind that historical facts and stories generated by AI should be checked against original or reputable sources to ensure accuracy.

 When you use an AI tool, be sure to check how you can use the information it provides.
-When going beyond personal use, for example, you may want to know who owns the copyright for that material, how it can be shared, or if it is even copyright-able.
-Derivative works that don't properly cite or use sources according to the laws governing that content may infringe copyrighted material.
+When you go beyond personal use, for example, you may want to know who owns the copyright for that material, how it can be shared, or if it is even able to be protected by copyright.
+Derivative works that don't properly cite or use sources according to the laws governing that content may infringe on copyrighted material.

 Protect Your Privacy

-AI tools will sometimes use the information given to them to help improve their algorithms or generate content for other users.
-This can be advantageous for future users of the tool, but it may also pose a privacy risk, depending on how that tool is using the information.
-If you are putting information into an AI tool, check the settings options and privacy policies (the same as you would any place you are putting personal or private information).
-You likely want to be sure of how that information is going to be used or shared and make informed choices about what you input.
+AI tools sometimes use the information given to them to help improve their algorithms or generate content for other users.
+This can be advantageous for future users of the tool, but it may also pose a privacy risk, depending on how that tool uses the information.
+If you put information into an AI tool, check the settings options and privacy policies (the same as you would do in any place you are putting personal or private information).
+You likely want to be sure of how that information is going to be used or shared and make informed choices about what you enter in the AI tool.

 Lack of Transparency

-Companies that use AI tools will also often put markers on the results to let someone know it was generated by AI and how thoroughly it might have been checked already.
+Companies that use AI tools often add markers to the results to let someone know it was generated by AI and how thoroughly it might have been checked already.

 Possibility of Bias

 What an AI tool delivers is usually only as good as the information it has available.
-This means that if its sample set is limited or if its samples have biases, it will too.
-For example, summaries of information will only be able to include what was available to summarize.
-Information about different cultures or demographics will be dependent on the sources the AI is pulling from.
-Since AI doesn’t actually think for itself, and doesn’t have morals or a perfect grasp of language, its results should also always be screened for phrasing that might be undesirable.
+This means that if its sample set is limited or if its samples have biases, it will also have those limitations or biases.
+For example, summaries of information will be able to include only what was available to summarize.
+Information about different cultures or demographics will depend on the sources the AI pulls from.
+Since AI doesn’t actually think for itself and doesn’t have morals or a perfect grasp of language, its results should also always be screened for phrasing that might be undesirable.

 Using AI Technology to Its Full Potential